Instathings/documentation/docs/connect-raspberry-pi.md

 ---
 id: connect-raspberry
-title: Connect a Raspberry Pi to Instathings
+title: Configure a gateway device
+sidebar_label: Configure a gateway device
 ---
 Here follows the procedure for using a normal Raspberry Pi as a Gateway of our Instathings system.